 For this artistically inspired and socially relevant book that is bound to engage supporters, enquirers and critics alike in vibrant conversation, I commend Langston.

-*Langston Hues debut publication, ‘Modest Street Fashion’ was release November 2014.
+*Langston Hues debut publication, ‘Modest Street Fashion’ is due for release in November this year.

 Images: Behind the scenes as Langston photographs Sara Yousef (dress) and Patrice Katehos (pants) at a location in Surry Hills, as part of the Sydney leg of his Australian tour.